hoodie/icalendar-rs/README.md

 # iCalendar in Rust

-A library (far from anything) to generate icalendars This is still just an early idea, there is nothing implemented, I haven't even read the full [spec](http://tools.ietf.org/html/rfc5545) yet.
+A very WIP library to generate rfc5545 calendars.
+This is still just an early idea, there is not much implemented yet.
+I haven't even read the full [spec](http://tools.ietf.org/html/rfc5545) yet.

 You want to help make this more mature?
 Please talk to me, Pull Requests and suggestions are very welcome.